Random Exploration in Bayesian Optimization: Order-Optimal Regret and Computational Efficiency: The REDS algorithm

 \subsection{REDS under noisy feedback}

-REDS is applicable in the noisy setting with the following two minor modifications.
+The REDS algorithm can be extended to operate under noisy feedback with the following two minor modifications to Algorithm~\ref{alg:REDS}.
 First, the posterior mean and variance $(\mu_{r, \tau},~\sigma_{r, \tau}^2)$ in each epoch should be computed using a noise variance $\tau > 0$ (Line $9$ of Algorithm~\ref{alg:REDS}).
-Second, the UCB and LCB (Line $10$) are updated to the following:
+Second, the upper and lower confidence bounds, i.e., UCB and LCB (Line $10$ of Algorithm~\ref{alg:REDS}), should be updated to the following: